 What should I do?

-After filing your tax return, you realize there was a mistake, but you haven’t received any type of notice from the IRS yet
+After filing your tax return, you realize there was a mistake, but you haven’t received an IRS notice

-If the due date for filing has passed, you can submit an amended tax return to correct most mistakes.
-Be aware that you can’t e-file an amended return — it has to be on paper.
-If you realize you made a mistake but the due date for filing hasn’t passed, do not file an amended return.
-Instead, file another original return with the correct information.
+If the due date for filing your tax return has passed, you can submit an amended tax return to correct most mistakes.
+You can’t electronically file an amended tax return.
+You must mail it to the IRS.
+If you realize you made a mistake but the due date for filing hasn’t passed, don't file an amended tax return.
+Instead, file another original tax return with your correct information.

-After filing, you got a notice from the IRS saying there was incorrect information on your return
+You got an IRS notice saying there was incorrect information on your tax return

-This often happens before the return is fully processed – the IRS is giving you a chance to correct the return.
-The notice should explain what that issue is and how to respond.
-See Incorrect Returns for more information.
+This often happens before the tax return is fully processed – the IRS is giving you a chance to make a correction.
+The notice should explain the issue and how to respond to the IRS.
+See Incorrect Tax Returns for more information.

-The audit can be either by mail, or in person.
-The notice will have specific information on how to proceed.
+The IRS performs audits by mail or in person.
+The notice will have specific information on how you should proceed.

-After filing, the IRS made changes to your return, but now you have new information
+The IRS made changes to your tax return, but now you have new information

-If the IRS made changes to the return because of an audit or an IRS assessment under the Substitute for Return program, you may need to request an audit reconsideration.
+If the IRS made changes to the tax return because of an audit or an IRS assessment, you may need to request an audit reconsideration.

 You didn’t file a tax return, but later realize you need to file one

-Maybe you didn’t think you needed to file a return, but later get some new information that means you should file (like receiving a late Form 1099).
+Maybe you didn’t think you needed to file a tax return, but later got some new information that means you should file (like receiving a late Form 1099).

-If you’re not sure if you need to file, try IRS.gov’s Do I Need to File a Return tool.
+If you’re not sure if you need to file a tax return, try IRS Do I Need to File a Return tool.

-Note: Be sure to use the correct forms and filing address for the specific tax year you need to file.
+Note: Be sure to use the correct forms and mail it to the right IRS address for the specific tax year you need to file.

-You didn’t file a return, and got a notice from the IRS that you needed to file
+You didn’t file a tax return, and got an IRS notice stating that you needed to file

-If you didn’t file a return by the due date, but IRS records show that you should have, you may get a notice.
-Reply to either explain why you don’t need to file or to submit your return.
+If you didn’t file a tax return by the due date, but IRS records show that you should have, you may get an IRS notice.
+You'll either need to reply to the IRS and explain why you don’t need to file or submit your tax return.

-If you don’t respond when the IRS says it is missing a return from you, the IRS may file a return for you, called a Substitute for Return.
-If it does that, and you disagree with the information the IRS used, you’ll need to follow audit reconsideration steps to correct it.
+If you don’t respond to the IRS's notice, the IRS may file a tax return for you, called a Substitute for Return.
+If it does file a tax return for you and you disagree with the information the IRS used, you’ll need to follow audit reconsideration steps to correct it.

 You just need to change your address

-There are several ways to change an address – IRS.gov's Address Changes page lists all available options.
+There are several ways to change your address – IRS.gov's Address Changes page lists all available options.

-Still not sure what to do to fix that mistake?
+Still not sure what to do to fix your mistake?

 If you still aren’t sure what to do, you can contact the IRS.
 If you haven’t gotten a notice with specific contact information, you can use the following toll-free numbers: